Universal health care by country: Armenia

 Armenia operates a mandatory social health insurance system.
 The majority of the population is enrolled in the Compulsory Health Insurance Fund, which is funded through payroll taxes and contributions from employers and employees.

 Austria

 Healthcare in Austria is universal for residents of Austria, as well as those from other EU countries.
 Austria has a two-tier payment system in which many individuals receive basic publicly funded care; they also have the option to purchase supplementary private health insurance.

 Belgium

-Belgium has a universal health care system.
+Belgium has a universal health care system.Citizens must register for public and private health coverage plans known as sickness funds.
 Healthcare in Belgium is composed of three parts.
-Firstly, there is a primarily publicly funded healthcare and social security service run by the federal government, which organises and regulates healthcare; independent private/public practitioners, university/semi-private hospitals and care institutions.
-There are a few (commercially run for-profit) private hospitals.
+Firstly, there is a primarily publicly funded healthcare and social security service run by the federal government, which organises and regulates healthcare; independent private/public practitioners, university/semi-private hospitals and care institutions.Belgian citizens pay first for many medical services, such as dostor visits, and then apply for reimbursement from the government health insurance fund.
+Patients using the European Health Insurance Card pay for the healthcare themselves and then apply to the Belgian government for reimbursement.There are a few (commercially run for-profit) private hospitals.
 Secondly is the insurance coverage provided for patients.
 Finally, industry coverage covers the production and distribution of healthcare products for research and development.
 The primary aspect of this research is done in universities and hospitals.
+The health coverage system is funded through a variety of taxes.
+The tax rate on employment income in Belgium is the highest in Europe.
+It is also the highest rate in the world.The rate is 50.8%.
+The standard VAT rate is 21%.
+The VAT rate is the 18th highest in the world.